rafagale/biometric-bypass/README.md

 ## Overview

 The Biometric Bypass Module is an Xposed module built on LSPosed's Modern Xposed API.
 It streamlines the face authentication process by automatically bypassing the confirmation step that follows a successful face unlock, providing a seamless, hands-free user experience.
-This module is optimized for Android 14 and has been rigorously tested on the Pixel 8 Pro (husky) with the August build (ap2a.240805.005).

 ## How It Works